 If you are applying for university you apply via UCAS APPLY.
 Apply is open from August until January 15th but the college deadline is November 30th so your tutor can ensure a refrence is written for you.
 If you miss the college deadline there is no guarantee that your reference will be completed in time for the final deadline.
 If you miss the final Jan 15th deadline, your chosen institution doesn't have to reply to your application*.
-To support you there are dedicated UCAS talks and 1:1 appointments available during APPLY.
+To support you there are dedicated UCAS talks and 1:1 appointments available from September - November in college.

 *Some Art and Design courses may have March deadlines.
 Please check with an adviser.